hhvm/user-documentation/guides/hack/11-built-in-types/74-nothing.md

 <hr>

-When writing a new bit of functionality, you may write an interface which does not have any classes implementing it yet.
-When trying to get some work done, you may find yourself wanting to call a method which requires such an interface in its arguments.
-You now have a choice.
-You can either ignore the typeerror and continue working on the thing you were trying to do.
-Or you stop doing what you were doing and write a class that implements this interface to satisfy the typehint.
-Both are not ideal.
-The first option keeps a typeerror, which may be distracting for you.
-The second option completely breaks your flow state and when you come back, you will be less effective while you're getting back into your flow.

-`nothing` is an amazing solution which allows you to keep working what you were working on, without having the nagging feeling of the typeerror that needs to be fixed.
-The trick is defining a function with the return type of `nothing`.
-This function may not return anything (just like a `noreturn` function).
-You can now use this function as a placeholder for the value which you could not create.
-I have called this function (and an opaque type alias) `undefined`, as an homage to Haskell [undefined](https://wiki.haskell.org/Undefined).
+When writing a new bit of functionality, you may need to pass a value to a function you can't produce without a lot of work. `nothing` can be used as a placeholder value in place of any type without causing type errors.
+The typechecker will continue checking the rest of your program and the runtime will throw if this code path gets executed.
+I have called this function `undefined`, as an homage to Haskell [undefined](https://wiki.haskell.org/Undefined).

 @@ nothing-examples/undefined.php @@